tracymu/api-tutorial/index.md

 This is the page where we want to put in our search box.
 So, open that view in your editor and read this page of the [Rails Guides](http://guides.rubyonrails.org/form_helpers.html#a-generic-search-form) to learn about making a simple search form.

-Replace the code in your template file with:
+Replace the code in your view file (`app/views/songs/search.html.erb`) with:

 ```erb
 <%= form_tag(songs_search_path, method: :get) do %>